Menna-Islam/Time-Healer/README.md

 ## Doctor page
-that class represents doctor page with all the functionalities required , found in  found in <a href=" https://github.com/Menna-Islam/Time-Healer/blob/main/src/com/clinic/DoctorPanel.java">DoctorPanel.java</a>
+that class represents doctor page with all the functionalities required , found in  found in <a href="https://github.com/Menna-Islam/Time-Healer/blob/main/src/DoctorPanel.java">DoctorPanel.java</a> file.

 in doctor page